In a perfect world, contractors could select just one construction software product from one vendor to run all aspects of their business:

 Today, only a fraction of contractors, usually the largest, use a single, fully integrated system to manage their businesses.

-An Integrated system, while promising greater convenience, fewer overall technology costs and efficient data sharing, have downsides for the average contractor.
+An integrated system, while promising greater convenience, fewer overall technology costs, and efficient data sharing, has downsides for the average contractor.
 Expensive integrated software solutions may have more features than most contractors need.

 Adding Construction Software As They Grow